 1.Scope of application of Federal Decree-law No. 47 of 2022

-Although the law applies to a wide range of individuals and companies (a), its scope is not absolute, as exemptions are provided (b).
+Although the law applies to a wide range of individuals and companies (has), its scope is not absolute, as exemptions are provided (b).

 When you become the owner of a property in France, and even more so when you're not a French tax resident, sooner or later you're faced with the question of taxation and inheritance.
 This raises the question of choosing the appropriate structure to manage the rental property as a family, and there are several options, depending on the inheritance/tax angle you wish to pursue.